spacemeshos/go-spacemesh/merkle/readme.md

 - The values of branch nodes in the internal table are keys (k) to data-domain values if len(bin_encode(v))<256 bits or bin_encode(v) otherwise.
 To find a value we can treat it as k and do an external table lookup.
 If the value is not there then k is the value.
 Otherwise use the value from the table.
 - First key in the internal table is the tree the root (hash)
-- Persistence should be implemented using go [leveldb](https://github.com/syndtr/goleveldb)
+- Persistence should be implemented using [go-leveldb](https://github.com/syndtr/goleveldb)

 ## Working with nibbles
 - Data is stored in bytes but is represented as hex chars - each hex char represents a nibble (4 bits of data with 16 possible values)
 - There's some ambiguity when decoding bytes to nibbles - Byte <01> is an encoding of both one nibble with the value of 0001 and the 2 nibbles with values 0000 and 0001.
 - A path may have an odd or an even number of nibbles
-- We avoid this ambiguity by encoding path's parity (odd or even) in the path binary format by prefixing a path with metadata.
+- We avoid this ambiguity by storing the path's parity in store and reconstruct the nibbles path based on parity.

 ## main Node Types
 - Branch node